-Jean Roberts, Retired teacher with over 40 years’ experience.
-Trustee and Secretary to the Trustees
+Jean Roberts, Retired teacher with over 40 years’ experience, Museum Director of Operations and Secretary to the Trustees

 It is especially important to me that the National Education Museum will house a co-produced community archive for the Black history of education in the UK.
 The common discourse in British educational history is white and largely ignores the contribution of educators from black and diverse backgrounds.
 NEM seeks to redress the imbalance in our collections.
 The achievements of Black and diverse educators will be celebrated in the collection and the NEM aims to hold the UK’s largest collection of Black History of Education, based in Portsmouth.
 I am delighted that the NEM is working in partnership with the University of Portsmouth to collaborate with the local community and curate this collection.